ricky-on-the-block/rust-nock-interpreter/README.md

 This project implements a Nock interpreter in Rust.
 Nock is a minimalist, Turing-complete combinator calculus designed as the basis for the Urbit platform.
 Our interpreter:

-- Edits input nouns in place where appropriate for efficiency
+- Uses a pure functional implementation in Rust
+- Utilizes `Rc<>` for efficient memory management
 - Uses simple recursion for clear, intuitive implementations
 - Is developed using Behavior-Driven Development (BDD) based on the Nock specification